 FAQ

 Yes!
-The homemade dulce de leche, unopened, will keep up to a month in the refrigerator.
 The cookie dough will keep, well wrapped, in the refrigerator for a few days.
 Once baked, they'll be good in an airtight container for about three days.
 For longer storage, store the baked (and cooled!) cookies in an airtight container in the freezer for up to six months, then just thaw and fill!

 Other Recipes You May Like